 Carolyn Hope is also bringing to us our office dog, “Dutch”.
 “Dutch” is a friendly, 3 year old Soft Coated Wheaten Terrier who loves to lick faces and eat chicken.
 Feel free to stop by and play as he loves every human and furry being!

 In her down time, Carolyn Hope enjoys watching football (Go Pack Go!), paddle boarding with “Dutch”, and trail riding.

-Mariah is joining us after moving back to the Kitsap Peninsula.
+Mariah is joining us while she completes her Bachelors Degree in Education.
 She has worked and ridden at several of the local barns ranging in disciplines from hunter jumper, gaming, western pleasure, and western dressage.

-In her down time she enjoys loving on horses, knitting, spending time with her daughter Olivia and hiking with her dog.
+In her down time she enjoys loving on horses, knitting, spending time with her daughter Olivia and enjoying the beach with her dog Presley.

 Kate Porter-Vet Assistant